NEW INTERNATIONAL VERSION & the KING JAMES VERSION

 is caused by the Greek words: "malakoi arsenokoitai"

-Their precise meaning has been lost, but they relate in some way to male sexual
+Their precise meaning has been lost, but they appear to be related in some way to male sexual

 from which the English words "pharmacy" "pharmaceuticals,"